Magic In Montreal. Halak And Gang Provide Thrills And Spills

 When was the last time you saw goaltending like that?
 And when was the last time you felt such energy, belief, and love for the team from the great fans at the Bell Centre?

 The Canadiens made magic in this game six, beating the Capitals 4-1, evening the series, and creating a monstrous game seven.
 They won the game with heart, desire, and hard work.
 Jaroslav Halak put on a performance matching Bill Durnan and Jacques Plante to Gump Worsley, Ken Dryden and Patrick Roy.
-Simply put and understated, Halak put on one finest goaltending displays you will ever see.
+Simply put and understated, Halak put on one of the finest goaltending displays you will ever see.

 Add Mike Cammalleri’s two first-period goals, another late by Max Lapierre, an empty-netter by Tomas Plekanec, combined with the penalty killers killing every Caps power play including a two-man advantage by Washington late in the first period, and you have all the ingredients of a greater-than-great win that not only ties the series but brings the whole thing together after all the trials and tribulations of a rocky and depressing regular season.